SofiaAfendra/react-redux-workshop/README.md

 1. Inside `actions.js` define and export all tic-tac-toe related actions, they should return action objects with the type and payload properties.

-2. Inside _store/store.js_
+2. Inside `store/store.js`
-   replace initialTestState and testReducer with initialGameState and gameReduxReducer from `models/gameRedux/reducer.js`.
+   replace `initialTestState` and `testReducer` with `initialGameState` and `gameReducer` from `models/gameRedux/reducer.js`.
+3. Inside store folder, create `rootReducer.js` and define a rootReducer using the reducer.js.

    > NOTE: _The reducer at `game/reducer.js` return an Object with property type and optionally a property payload so we can reuse it at our Redux store._

 - Open Redux Dev Tools and try dispatching an action.